 This limited warranty will not apply unless the gas furnace is: (1) installed by a licensed or qualified HVAC technician, (2) installed in accordance with the manufacturer's recommendations in its Installation and Operation Manual, and (3) in compliance with all industry standards, national, provincial/state, and local codes.
 Regardless of time of registration, the warranty period begins on the date of the original installation.
 Where a product is installed in a newly constructed home; the date of installation is the date the homeowner takes possession of the home from the builder.
 If that date cannot be verified, the warranty period begins three months after the month of manufacture (indicated by the first four digits of the serial number.

-As its only responsibility, and your only remedy, Napoleon® will furnish a replacement part, without charge for the part only, to replace any part that is found to be defective due to workmanship or materials under normal use and associated with the service, repair or operation of the unit, and diagnostic costs.
+As its only responsibility, and your only remedy, Napoleon® will furnish a replacement part, without charge for the part only, to replace any part that is found to be defective due to workmanship or materials under normal use and maintenance.